 Travel like the locals do

-Travelling like a local is the best way to get to grips with a new country, to see how local people live, where they work and what a day in the life is really like.
+Traveling like a local is the best way to get to grips with a new country, to see how local people live, where they work and what a day in the life is really like.
 From buses to trams or using the underground, for an authentic experience, avoid spending a fortune on taxis.
 Better still, walk!
-If travelling via local transport is something you want to experience, then consider conducting a little research first to make sure you can stay safe and navigate your way around competently.
+If traveling via local transport is something you want to experience, then consider conducting a little research first to make sure you can stay safe and navigate your way around competently.

 Much like learning the local language, simply reaching out to people and communicating will certainly boost the authenticity of your trip.
 Don’t be afraid to strike up conversations with local people, the receptionist at the hotel for example, the guide on your walking tour or a shop keeper.
 They’ll have a plethora of information on the best places to eat or visit and you may just make a new friend!